Attitudes to Language Reading Answers: IELTS Reading Test

 Answer: TRUE

-Answer Location: Para 5, last line
+Answer location: Para 5, last line

 Explanation: “Joseph Priestley, whose Rudiments of English Grammar (1761) insists that 'the custom of speaking is the original and only just standard of any language.”
-Priestley argued that famous speech should be the standard for grammar.
+Priestley argued that popular speech should be the standard for grammar. custom of speaking = popular speech

 13. According to both descriptivists and prescriptivists, there is only one correct form of language.